Reducing complexity fixing Bajaj Finserv design system for adoption

 Balancing Consistency and Flexibility in the Design System

-Merged similar patterns to reduce component / variant sprawl.
+Merged similar patterns to reduce component sprawl.

 ✓ Defined clear component states (default, selected, disabled, error).